“...What I like about photographs is that they capture a moment that's gone forever, impossible to reproduce...”

 KEEPING THINGS SIMPLE

-I really do like to keep things super simple, so I offer a single, all-day wedding Collection, The Grizzly.
+I really do like to keep things super simple, so I offer two all-day wedding Collections, The Grizzly and The Ursa Major.

 This all-day collection includes coverage from bridal preparations right through to after the first dance.
 Images can be viewed in a private online gallery and are presented to you in a gorgeous customised USB nestled inside a presentation box.